norsemangrey/zfs-health-check/readme.md

 ## Overview

-This Bash script performs a health check on ZFS pools, identifying and reporting any potential issues with the pools' health.
+This Bash script reads the healt status on ZFS pools, identifying and reporting any potential issues with the pools' health.
 It provides detailed information about each pool's condition, capacity, errors, and scrub status.
 The script can send notifications to Discord with the health status of the monitored pools.

 **Compatibility Note:** This script has been tested on **Ubuntu Server 22.04** and should work on other Linux operating systems running OpenZFS.